 AMSA/GLMA Health Achievement Award

+Nominations have closed for AMSA’s 2019 National Awards to be presented at this year’s Annual Convention & Exposition.
 Created in 1999, the AMSA/GLMA Lesbian, Gay, Bisexual, and Transgender (LGBT) Health Achievement Award has showcased efforts in the advancement and inclusion of LGBT health issues throughout the health profession and patient care.
 Members can nominate multiple schools, groups, individuals, or other entities that have successfully advocated for acknowledgement or equality relating to LGBT health issues.
 Previous award winners have been commended for their impact on health education, patient care, or improving the environment for LGBT students.

 The overarching goal of this award is provide national recognition to those contributing to the advancement of LGBT community as well as showcase their models of success at their institution.
 It is our hope that these advancements inspire and promote equal opportunities for all members of the LGBT community.
+Join us in Washington, D.C., March 7-10, 2019, as we announce the award winner.

 Any school, group or individual who has achieved exemplary success in advocating for the inclusion and advancement of LGBT issues.